AidanDavid/SiteCompare/README.md

 # SiteCompare
-Site comparing application for D-SOL Media
-Code developed in Python (v.3.10)
+Site comparing application for D-SOL Media | Code developed in Python (v.3.10)

-Before running the application, you may need to download Wget to your computer.
+Before running the application, if you wish to web crawl, you may need to download Wget to your computer.
  - Wget is used to crawl websites and download the necessary files.
  - If you already have the files downloaded locally, there is no need for Wget.